tomoyuki28jp/web4r/docs/en/tutorial/part3.markdown

 Arguments and Values:

-    paths---a base path of a page
-    parg---a relative uri path from the base PATHS garg---a symbol name of a get parameter parg---a symbol name of a post parameter
+    paths---a base path of a web page parg---a relative uri path from the base PATHS garg---a symbol name of a get parameter parg---a symbol name of a post parameter